 Folic acid, helps to reduce the amount of homocysteine in the body and as a result may help to reduce the risk of cardiovascular disease and is very powerful.
 It is found mainly in green leafy vegetable, mushrooms, pulses, nuts, fruits and root vegetables.

 This is an antioxidant and is also a vital energy-releasing component and cardiac muscle strengthener.
 Levels of Co-Q10 in the system lesson due to old age, stress and illness; satin drugs reduce it further.
 Co-Q10 can be found in lean meat.

-Flavonoids are one type of plant nutrients that assist the action of platelets, which are the blood cells that join to form blood clots.
-They are antioxidants that also help the absorption and action of vitamin C. Flavonoids can be found in fruit and vegetable, especially apples and onions.
+Flavonoids are one type of plant nutrients that assist the action of platelets, which are a type of blood cell that join to form clots.
+By the way. not all clots are bad as this is one way in which the body repairs cuts in the skin etc. Flavonoids are antioxidants that also help the absorption and action of vitamin C. They can be found in fruit and vegetable, especially apples and onions.